aws-deadline/deadline-cloud-for-cinema-4d/README.md

 ```

 For more information on the commands the OpenJD adaptor runtime provides, see [here][openjd-adaptor-runtime-lifecycle].

+### Cinema 4D software availability in AWS Deadline Cloud Service Managed Fleets.
+You will need to ensure the desired Cinema 4D version is available on the worker host when using AWS Deadline Cloud's [Service Managed Fleets][service-managed-fleets] to run jobs.
+These hosts do not have pre-installed rendering applications.

+Cinema 4D packages are not available in the "deadline-cloud" conda channel.
+You must build them yourself in DeadlineCloud.
+We recommend using the conda recipes in our samples Github repository.
+Two essential conda packages for rendering on Deadline Cloud Service Managed Fleets are [`cinema4d-2025`](https://github.com/aws-deadline/deadline-cloud-samples/tree/mainline/conda_recipes/cinema4d-2025) and [`cinema4d-openjd`](https://github.com/aws-deadline/deadline-cloud-samples/tree/mainline/conda_recipes/cinema4d-openjd).

+For instructions on building conda recipes on Deadline Cloud, see this [article](https://aws.amazon.com/blogs/media/create-a-conda-package-and-channel-for-aws-deadline-cloud/).
+Though it refers to Blender, the process applies to Cinema 4D recipes as well.

+For licensing Cinema 4D workers, follow the guidelines in this [article](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/byol.html).

 ## Viewing the Job Bundle that will be submitted